paul-duvall/100-days-of-code/log-r2.md

 Day 93-94 - Saturday / Sunday 12-13 January 2019
 Today's Progress:
 Review / Learn:
-- Started a tutorial video to brush up on HTML / CSS fundamentals ahead of making new portfolio
+- Worked through a tutorial video to brush up on HTML / CSS fundamentals ahead of making new portfolio
 - Worked through a video tutorial series on Adobe XD, learning the fundamentals of using this software

 Project: